-The display as a whole is the same too - a 2340x1080, 19.5:9 AMOLED 60Hz panel - though in person it looked a lot brighter than the 6T's panel on the same settings.
+The display as a whole is the same as the 6T too - a 2340x1080, 19.5:9 AMOLED 60Hz panel - though in person it is a lot brighter than the 6T's panel on the same settings.
 You also get the exact same 16Mp selfie camera embedded at the top.

-It's a conservative design then, but undeniably still attractive.
-It might look a touch pedestrian compared to the full-screen 7 Pro with its sliding selfie shooter, but that pop-up comes with its own questions about durability and reliability that this notched design just doesn't raise.
+All this means the OnePlus 7 just looks a touch pedestrian compared to the full-screen 7 Pro with its sliding selfie shooter, but that pop-up comes with its own questions about durability and reliability that this notched design just doesn't raise.
 The 7 Pro is also a bigger phone, and though the 7 is not exactly small, it’s more manageable.

-There's still no headphone jack, unsurprisingly, but you do get dual stereo speakers, and USB-C 3.1 for charging.
-There's also still an in-display fingerprint scanner, though this has had an upgrade from last year and works a lot better, with a new lens and faster sensor area that makes scanning quicker than before.
+There's no headphone jack, but you do get dual stereo speakers, and USB-C 3.1 for charging.
+There's also still an in-display fingerprint scanner that has had an upgrade from last year and works a lot better, with a new lens and faster sensor area that makes scanning quicker than before.
+It’s still not as accurate or consistent as a physical sensor, but it’s better than on the 6T and the Galaxy S10.

-Battery hasn't changed either - there's a 3700mAh battery in here, with the same fast charging capacity too.
-That means you don't get the faster 30W Warp Charge that you'll find in the 7 Pro but the regular 20W fast charger does just fine, topping up 50% from 0 in half an hour.
+You don't get the faster 30W Warp Charge that you'll find in the 7 Pro but the regular 20W fast charger does just fine, topping up 50% from 0 in half an hour.
 As before, there's no wireless charging, and while the phone is water-resistant there's no IP rating either.

 And the new

-First up, the internals.
 To no-one's surprise the 7 includes the newer Snapdragon 855 processor, an upgrade from the 6T's 845.
-It's paired here with similar RAM and storage options (6GB/128GB and 8GB/256GB) but that storage is itself enhanced: the phone uses UFS 3.0, a faster storage medium which should deliver faster app opening, game loading, and large file transfers.
+It's paired here with similar RAM and storage options (6GB/128GB and 8GB/256GB) but that storage is itself enhanced: the phone uses UFS 3.0, a faster storage medium which technically delivers faster app opening, game loading, and large file transfers.

 Arguably the bigger change is on the back of the phone.
 There's still a dual-camera setup, and the secondary lens is the same depth sensor as on the 6T, but the primary camera is now a 48Mp, f/1.7 shooter with optical image stabilisation - which should, in theory, produce sharper images and better lowlight shots.

-That's helped by a new algorithm driving that photography too, with dedicated modes for improved HDR, super resolution 48Mp shots, and an upgraded Nightscape 2.0 for low-light shots.
-These are the same software upgrades as the 7 Pro - and that camera delivers on its promise - but with a slightly different main lens and without the additional wide-angle and telephoto lenses, it remains to be seen how well the camera on the 7 itself will compare.
+OnePlus claims it’s using a new algorithm driving the photography here, with dedicated modes for improved HDR, new super resolution 48Mp shots, and an upgraded Nightscape 2.0 for better low-light shots.
+These are the same software upgrades as the 7 Pro but with a slightly different main lens and without the additional wide-angle and telephoto lenses.

-The camera isn't the only part of the phone to get software tweaks, though changes to the rest of the brand's Oxygen OS are mostly minimal.
-There's a new screen recorder to record unlimited footage and audio from the phone; an improved Gaming Mode that gives you more granular notification control; and Zen Mode, which essentially locks your phone down to nothing but the camera and emergency calls for 20 minutes - with absolutely no way to switch it off.
+There's a new screen recorder to record unlimited footage and audio from the phone, an improved Gaming Mode that gives you more granular notification control, and Zen Mode, which essentially locks your phone down to nothing but the camera and emergency calls for 20 minutes - with absolutely no way to switch it off.
 A cruel cold turkey prank waiting to happen, so don’t tell your friends.

-If you stand it up against the 7 Pro it probably won't seem all that exciting, but with a £150 price difference between the two that's probably not unreasonable - and there's still plenty in the 7 like its superior battery life and smaller size to tempt anyone who can't quite afford the 7 Pro's full-on flagship price point..
+If you stand it up against the 7 Pro it probably won't seem all that exciting, but with a £150 price difference between the two that's probably not unreasonable - and there's still plenty in the 7 like its superior battery life and smaller size to tempt anyone who can't quite afford the 7 Pro's full-on flagship price point